What makes math problems hard for reinforcement learning: a case study: The cure: new algorithms

-\section{The Cure: New Algorithms}
+\section{The cure: new algorithms}

-In previous sections we explained from a variety of different perspectives that the Andrews--Curtis conjecture is a good example of a mathematical problem where the length of a solution can be much greater than the length of the initial presentation, in some cases with purely analytical lower bounds that are hyperexponential in the size of the input.
+In previous sections we explained from a variety of different perspectives that the Andrews--Curtis conjecture is a good example of a mathematical problem where the length of a solution can be much greater than the length of the initial presentation, in some cases with purely analytical lower bounds that are superexponential in the size of the input.
 In particular, we saw that small increases in presentation length under 20 quickly lead to solution lengths in the range of hundreds and higher, quickly exceeding the number of moves in the longest game of chess.

 If solving a mathematical problem required finding a path of length $L$, say with $L=10^6$, an RL agent would be pretty much out of luck under circumstances of a typical hard search problem, where the number of successful paths is exponentially suppressed by $L$.
-The good news is that in mathematics ---and in many other domains--- such hard search problems never come in isolation.
+The good news is that in mathematics --- and in many other domains --- such hard search problems never come in isolation.
 Rather, there is a distribution of problems such that generic instances are ``easy'' and a small fraction is ``hard.''
-Learning this distribution for smaller values of $L$ contains the crucial information for solving new cases at the next increment of $L$.
+Learning this distribution for smaller values of $L$ contains crucial information that one can use to solve new cases with the larger value of $L$.